Bhallataka (Marking Nut) (Semecarpus anacardium): Complete Guide to Benefits, Uses & Growing Tips

 The ongoing research provides a scientific foundation for the traditional uses of Bhallataka, but it also consistently underscores the critical need for proper processing and dosage control.
 The plant serves as a powerful reminder of nature's potent pharmacy, where extreme caution and expert knowledge are essential for unlocking therapeutic benefits.

-Safety Profile, Side Effects & Contraindications
+05Bhallataka: Safety & Side Effects

 Bhallataka (Marking Nut) is an exceptionally potent medicinal plant, and while it offers significant therapeutic benefits, it demands extreme caution and mandatory traditional purification processes before any medicinal use.
 Raw consumption or improper handling can lead to severe adverse reactions, making its safety profile a paramount concern.